Committed to composting

 Mon. through Sat. – 7 a.m. – 3 p.m.

 Please remember that all incoming green organics material to the compost facility is to be free of any other material!
 Only CLEAN GREEN.
 Mixed loads will not be accepted.

-- Green organics are collected during the bulk trash pickups PDF three times a year.
+- Green organics are collected during the bulk trash pickups PDF

 - Green organics curbside bins are available in pilot areas across the city.